Does Folic Acid Affect Thyroid Levels? Understanding the Link

 • It works with Vitamins B12 and C to help the body break down, utilize, and create new proteins.

-• Each new cell requires folic acid in their formation, such as:
+Each new cell requires folic acid in its formation, including:

 • Blood cells